TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following:

- - How to create a repository on GitHub
+ - Know how to create a repository on GitHub
- - How to get files to and from GitHub
+ - Know how to get files to and from GitHub
- - How to take "snapshots" of your code
+ - Know how to take "snapshots" of your code

 ### Assignment